 As you can see above, by combining the transaction metrics from your two profiles, you’ll now easily be able to see not just your revenue, but your revenue opportunity.
 For example, on the left, I can see that while my conversion performance for Gala Apples is fanastic, I’m really struggling with Russet Potatoes.
 On the right, I’m comparing entire product categories.
 Here, I can see that I’m doing great with the Vegetables category, but not nearly as well with Canned Goods.

 I hope you’ll take advantage of this kind of analysis before the holiday rush is over!
-If you have questions, feel free to leave them in the comments, or tweet to us @CardinalPath.This entry was posted in Web Analytics and tagged advanced implementation, e-commerce, optimization.
+If you have questions, feel free to leave them in the comments, or tweet to us @CardinalPath.This entry was posted in Technology, Web Analytics and tagged advanced implementation, e-commerce, optimization.
 Bookmark the permalink.